sujal-coder/Device-Failure-Project/device_failure_report.md

 # Device Failure Analysis
-Dave Hurst
-August 22, 2017
+Sujal Padhiyar

 # Overview

-This document summarizes an analysis performed on an exercise surrounding a  [device_failure.csv](https://github.com/dsdaveh/device-failure-analysis/blob/master/device_failure.csv) dataset.
+This document summarizes an analysis performed on an exercise surrounding a  [device_failure.csv] dataset.
 I will review the dataset, some exploratory data analysis, modeling and results of the analysis in a manner that might be typical of a work product.
 I have also created a companion document, [Device Failure Analysis - notebook](https://github.com/dsdaveh/device-failure-analysis/blob/master/device_failure.md), that is intended to be a lab notebook documenting the entire thought process throughout the analysis, and has more extensive R code and model results.

 We have the following minimal background: